-The visioning process is designed to help a Rotary club create its own vision and to discover for itself the steps necessary to achieve that vision.
+The visioning process is designed to help a Rotary club create its own vision and to discover the steps necessary to achieve that vision.
 The result is unique to each club because this is not a vision decided by the Rotary District or by Rotary International.
 The result is a vision designed and endorsed by the club’s own members.

 - What the club stands for in the community;